OnufryW/Dhondt/data/relocation_stats/README.md

 For right to vote, we have only source data here (that is, the fact that a voter requested their right-to-vote paper is registered here.
 The target data is listed in the PKW data, and not here.

-To obtain an SSV (semicolon-separated values) dump of any of the tables,

-python3 ../../python_lib/transform.py ../dump.cfg i $CFG_FILE